 In 2013, Amnesty International published a report on cooperation between the CIS countries (including Ukraine and Russia) with respect to illegal extraditions, expulsions and kidnappings of refugees to the countries of Central Asia.
 Unfortunately, even after the overthrow of the Yanukovych regime, Ukraine continues the said cooperation.

-According to the results of monitoring of the situation in the years 2014-2016, in this report, the Open Dialog Foundation analyses the support, rendered by Ukraine after the Revolution of Dignity, to the authorities of Moldova, Russia, Kazakhstan, Azerbaijan and Belarus in the prosecution of their political opponents or contributions towards their persecution.
+According to the results of monitoring of the situation in the years 2014-2016, in this report, the Open Dialogue Foundation analyses the support, rendered by Ukraine after the Revolution of Dignity, to the authorities of Moldova, Russia, Kazakhstan, Azerbaijan and Belarus in the prosecution of their political opponents or contributions towards their persecution.
 We do not consider the question of whether the individuals are guilty or innocent of the crimes that they are accused of.
 However, we do pay special attention to violations by Ukraine of the rights of refugees and asylum-seekers, namely: illegal expulsions and extraditions; illegal influence on the outcome of extradition cases; groundless refusals to grant asylum.